29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 I live in Minnesota.
 While I don’t let the (cold!) weather affect me during the winter, I have some friends who just don’t do well outside when it’s below 0* F. I can understand that.

-It does not mean that you should forget about your therapeutic walking when the elements are inclement.
-A lot of gyms offer programs that are subsidized by health insurance providers.
+It does not mean that you should forget about your therapeutic walking when the weather is inclement.
+Many gyms offer programs that are subsidized by health insurance providers.
 Take advantage of such programs, and get on that treadmill!

-Note: a few activities on this list require a gym membership – if you don’t have a gym membership, don’t hesitate to be creative.
-A lot of the activities can be done without ever setting foot in a gym!
+Note: a few activities on this list require a gym membership—if you don’t have a gym membership, don’t hesitate to be creative.
+Many of the activities can be done without ever setting foot in a gym!

-You know those parking spots far, far away from the store’s front doors?
-They are not for people with expensive cars or brand new vehicles anymore.
+You know those parking spots far from the store’s front doors?
+They are not for people with expensive cars or brand-new vehicles anymore.
 As silly as it may sound, parking further away from your destination will force you to add those few extra steps.
 And that’s really good for you.

 5- Go take a hike!!